iterative/dvc.org/content/docs/command-reference/plots/index.md

                 definitions in `dvc.yaml`.
     diff        Show multiple versions of a plot by overlaying them in a single image.
-    modify      Modify display properties of data-series plots defined in stages (has no effect on image plots). templates   List built-in plots templates or show JSON specification for one.
+    templates   List built-in plots templates or show JSON specification for one.
 ```